Dale Spender: Career

-Work
+She was particularly concerned with intellectual property and the effects of new technologies: in her terms, the prospects for "new wealth" and "new learning".
+For nine years, she was a director of Copyright Agency Limited (CAL) in Australia and for two years (2002–2004) she was the organisation's chair.
+She was also involved with the Second Chance Programme, which tackles homelessness among women in Australia.

+Selected works

+Man Made Language

 In her 1980 book Man Made Language (published by Routledge and Kegan Paul), Spender argues that in patriarchal societies men control language and that it works in their favour.
 "Language helps form the limits of our reality.
 It is our means of ordering, classifying and manipulating the world" (1980:3).
 Where men perceive themselves as the dominant gender, disobedient women who fail to conform to their given inferior role are labelled as abnormal, promiscuous, neurotic or frigid.
 Spender draws parallels with how derogatory terms are used to maintain racism (1980:6).
 Man Made Language illustrates how linguistic determinism interconnects with economic determinism to oppress women in society and provides a wide breadth of analysis to do this.
 The book explores the assumed deficiencies of women, silencing, intimidation and the politics of naming.